We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 • sensitive claims that relate to sexual abuse.

-• If te tamaiti saw a health practitioner when their brain injury occurred, they are likely to have cover and may have an ACC case manager.
+• If te tamaiti or rangatahi saw a health practitioner when their brain injury occurred, they are likely to have cover and may have an ACC case manager.
 If not, the GP is usually the best person to follow up with ACC about this.

-• If te tamaiti did not visit a medical service at the time of their injury, they are unlikely to have ACC cover.
+• If te tamaiti or rangatahi did not visit a medical service at the time of their injury, they are unlikely to have ACC cover.
 ACC cover can be difficult to establish after the event so we should talk to ACC and get advice from our regional disability advisor.

-Tamariki who have been sexually abused should have an ACC claim registered.
-If this hasn't happened, talk to te tamaiti and, with their consent, seek registration using information Oranga Tamariki holds.
+Tamariki and rangatahi who have been sexually abused should have an ACC claim registered.
+If this hasn't happened, talk to te tamaiti or rangatahi and, with their consent, seek registration using information Oranga Tamariki holds.
 We can talk to our regional disability advisor about how to register directly with an ACC provider.
 ACC determines eligibility for their response – note that there is no requirement for the perpetrator to be charged with a crime for the consideration of cover.

 Find support | ACC